warbe-maker/VBA-Component-Management/README.md

 4. The ***to-be-serviced Workbook*** is the only Workbook in its parent folder (the parent folder may have sub-folders with Workbooks however)
 5. WinMerge ([WinMerge English][3], [WinMerge German][4] or any other language version is installed to display the difference for any components when about to be updated by the [_Update_ service](#enabling-the-update-service)

->Note: As a consequence from the above, a productive Workbook must not be used from within the configured [_CompManServiced_ folder](#compmans-default-files-and-folders-environment).
+>Note: As a consequence from the above, a productive Workbook must not be used from within the configured [_CompManServiced_ folder][8].
 When a Workbook with any enabled/prepared service is opened when located elsewhere the user will not be bothered by any means, i.e. will not even recognize CompMan at all - even when open/available.

 >Note: Even when a Workbook has one or more services [enabled](#enabling-the-services-serviced-or-not-serviced), the service is denied without notice when the above (pre)conditions are not met.